-The Fetal and Neonatal Cardiology Program, headed by Nina Gotteiner, MD, ensures that families expecting a new baby with heart concerns receive the best diagnostic and counseling care available.
+The Fetal and Neonatal Cardiology Program, headed by Nina Gotteiner, MD, and Sheetal Patel, MD, ensures that families expecting a new baby with heart concerns receive the best diagnostic and counseling care available.

-Our fetal/neonatal heart care team evaluates fetuses of mothers with health conditions such as diabetes, lupus and Sjögren syndrome, whicht can affect heart development.
+Our fetal/neonatal heart care team, which includes specialists from the Heart Center and The Chicago Institute for Fetal Health, evaluates fetuses of mothers with health conditions such as diabetes, lupus and Sjögren syndrome, which can affect heart development.
 We also treat a wide range of fetal and neonatal heart conditions, including:

 Our partnership with Prentice Women's Hospital allows Lurie Children’s to offer complete heart care for expectant mothers’ babies as well as newborn infants.
 Prentice is connected to Lurie Children's by a bridged walkway.
 This proximity enables our cardiology team to intervene early in cases of complex heart disease and provide a seamless transfer of the newborn’s care to the Regenstein Cardiac Care Unit at Lurie Children’s.